Constitution of The Friends of The Charter School North Dulwich

 If no nominations or an insufficient number are received before the AGM, any members present may nominate a person, with their consent.
 They should be seconded by another member and that person may be appointed by a majority vote of those present.

 Formal Committee meetings shall be held at least once each term.
 Notice shall be given to all members of the Friends at least seven days in advance.
-The Chair and/or Vice-chair should attend all meetings.
+The Chair should attend all meetings.
+If the Chair is unavailable to attend they can nominate a member of the Committee to act on their behalf

-All parents/carers of the Friends shall be entitled to attend Committee meetings but not to vote.
+All parents/carers of the Friends shall be entitled to attend Committee meetings but not to vote officially.

-The Chair, or the Vice-Chair in the absence of the Chair, shall have a deliberative and casting vote.
+The Chair, or the nominated Committee member in the absence of the Chair, shall have a deliberative and casting vote.
 The Chair’s casting vote shall only be used in the event of a tie.
 If there are office bearers who share a role, then each member shall have one vote.

 The Committee may set up and authorise sub-committees and working groups to make recommendations to it.